THE MOST FUN YOU CAN HAVE LOOKING AT ART

 I began curating art shows in 2014, featuring the discarded art I discover in thrift stores, swap meets, dumpsters and yard sales.
 In partnership with a friend, we call these shows ‘Tales From The Trash’, a reference to the idea that at one time the artwork we discover has been abandoned, donated, sold or literally thrown away.

 The art shows are extremely popular, attracting large crowds of people who enjoy experiencing strange amateur art in an environment where there is no judgement on what is, or is not, considered ‘Art’.
-If we like it for some reason, it can be in the show.
+If I like it for some reason, it can be in the show.

 TUCSON: Where it all started